EFFECTIVE – April 10, 2022

 2. If you are over the age of 65, or if you have any underlying health issues, no matter what your age, please consider participating via our live stream

-3. Remember our new protocol, you must wear a facemask for second service until the end of July, except when participating on the platform or if you have a valid medical reason that makes it difficult for you to comply
+3. Remember our new protocol, you must wear a facemask for the second service until the end of July, except when participating on the platform or if you have a valid medical reason that makes it difficult for you to comply

-We will continue, as our practice has been, to oversee COVID-19 and its impact to Mosaic on a day–by–day and weekly basis.
+We will continue, as our practice has been, to oversee COVID-19 and its impact on Mosaic on a day–by–day and weekly basis.
 If conditions change that warrant us to reconsider our decisions, or if we find that those attending are not able to commit to observing our precautions, we may need to temporarily close again.

-Nevertheless, we believe if we choose to act cautiously and respectfully toward others, we can continue to enjoy worshiping our creator and redeemer together in-person while moving forward with the right balance of faith and responsibility.
+Nevertheless, we believe if we choose to act cautiously and respectfully toward others, we can continue to enjoy worshiping our creator and redeemer together in person while moving forward with the right balance of faith and responsibility.
 In the meantime, celebrate the reality of the Bible promise; “I was glad when they said unto me, let us go into the house of the Lord” (Psalms 122:1).
 God bless…

 Jun 6, 2020